Sam-Bowden/kdmp/README.md

 ## Compatibility

-KDMP is written with only Linux support in mind, however it will likely run on other Unix-like operating systems such as Mac OS or FreeBSD fine.
+KDMP is written with only Linux support in mind, however it will likely run on other Unix-like operating systems such as MacOS or FreeBSD.

-## Compile
+## Compilation

 As the client relies on GTK4, an installation of the GTK4 development package is required along with build essentials.
 As described on the gtk-rs website, these can be installed with the following commands on these major distributions.